 #1.
 When it comes to the service itself, the drawback I noticed was the absence of Full-Screen Mode or Focus Mode that help writers fight interruptions and fully concentrate on their work.

 #2.
-Customer support is also a big concern.
+Customer support is also a big concern for any discerning screenwriter.
 The support team never bothered to return to me when I contacted them.

 So even though I won’t discourage you from using their contact form, it’s advisable not to rely on them and figure out your own solutions.

 Final Draft offers two different pricing options for a screenwriter – one for its Mac and Windows variant, and the other writer duet is for the iOS variant.

 The Mac and Windows license would cost you $249.
 If you want a test ride, there’s also a 30-day trial.